December 16, 1994: Apple Computer inks a licensing deal with Power Computing, allowing the company to produce Macintosh-compatible computers.

 The result of Apple’s failure to license Mac OS meant that, by the mid-1990s, Windows had become the standard.
 Mac OS suffered as a bit player.

 Despite that fact, in December 1994 Apple actually tied for the world’s largest desktop personal computer maker.
-Apple took 12 percent of the market, compared to 12 percent for Packard Bell, 11 percent for Compaq, 9 percent for IBM, 6 percent for Dell, 5 percent for Gateway 2000, 3 percent for Hewlett-Packard, and so on.
+Apple took 12 percent of the market, as did Packard Bell.
+Following the front-runners, Compaq grabbed 11 percent, IBM got 9 percent, Dell got 6 percent, Gateway 2000 got 5 percent and Hewlett-Packard got 3 percent.

 Just as with Android versus iOS today, Apple dominated hardware sales while its proprietary software remained in the minority.

 Somewhere in 1994, Apple’s strategy changed.
 Put it down to fear of Windows 95 if you want, but Apple suddenly began negotiating deals with third parties to license parts of its technology.
-In December that year, Apple signed a deal with Bandai, Japan’s largest toymaker, for a games console that would run Mac OS.
+In December that year, Apple signed a deal with Bandai, Japan’s largest toymaker, for a games console that would run Mac OS (the Pippin).

-Alongside the Power Computing deal, Apple also reached an agreement with Radius, allowing that company to produce Macintosh-compatible computers.
+Alongside the Power Computing deal, Apple also reached an agreement with Radius, allowing that company to produce Mac clones as well.

 Mac clones: Not such a good deal after all